cfpb/design-system/docs/pages/links.md

           * To prevent the link’s underline from extending under the icon, wrap the link text with a `span.a-link__text`.
 There can be no whitespace between the text and the opening and closing span tags.
 Include the icon either prior to or after the `a-link__text`.
 It is important the text and icon are siblings to correctly handle underlines.
         variation_code_snippet: >-
-          <h5>Inline link</h5>
+          </br><h5>Inline</h5>

           <p>
-            When paired with an inline link, an icon should be placed to the right of the text it represents.
-The document icon is used to emphasize a link that contains a
+            When paired with an inline link, an icon should be placed to the right of the text it represents. </p>

+          <p>The document icon is used to emphasize a link that contains a
               <a class="a-link"
                 href="#">
                   <span class="a-link__text">document or file</span> {% include icons/document.svg %}